RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

 How is the Bible structured?

 The Bible is divided into two sections: the Old Testament and the New Testament.
 The word 'testament' comes from a Latin word meaning ‘covenant’ or ‘promise.’
 The promises that are made between God and people are the threads that run through the entire Bible.

 It is important to remember that the Bible was not written as one complete book but 66 separate books that were put together over time to form what we now know as the Bible.

 The first five books of the Bible are called the Pentateuch.
 The word 'pentateuch' comes from a word meaning 'five'.
 These five books are Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
 The Pentateuch begins with the story of creation, contains the stories of Abraham and the Hebrew people and finishes with the story of Moses and the law God gave to him.

-The last books in the Old Testament are the major and minor prophets that speak God’s word both into the our time but also over things that are to come.
+The last books in the Old Testament are the major and minor prophets that speak God's word both into the time in which they were set, but also over things that are to come.

 The last book of the Bible is Revelation.
 This is an account of a vision that John had.
 In parts, the book uses very cryptic writing that can make it quite difficult to understand.
 The book offers a glimpse into heaven and the last days on earth.
 This kind of writing is sometimes called 'apocalyptic'.